frog-in-microwave/naturefy/README.md

 2. #f4f0e1 for most backgrounds.
 3. #4C6B3C for some image borders.
 4. #333333 for the footer.
 note: there are more miscellaneous colors but not as comonly used as these.
+Most of the color combinations pass AAA test.

 # Inovations Made:
 1. having a fully functioning shop page and the possibility of removing and adding products via js.